It isn’t just the $5 cups of coffee, the $50 monthly gym membership, or the pricey cable subscription that gets people into debt.

 • Keep going until you are debt-free.

-The Debt Avalanche method targets the highest interest rates rather than the balance that’s owed on each bill.
-It’s more about math than motivation—you can save money as you eliminate each of those high-interest loans and credit cards, which should allow you to pay off all your bills sooner.
+The avalanche method targets the highest interest rates rather than the balance that’s owed on each bill.
+It’s more about math than motivation.
+You can save money as you eliminate each of those high-interest loans and credit cards, which should allow you to pay off all your bills sooner.
 Here’s how it can work:

 • Make the minimum payment on all other debts and pay as much as you can each month to get rid of the bill with the highest interest rate.